Pich Sophea: Pich Sophea Music Tour (2011–2013)

 During 2011–2013, Pich Sophea was invited by her fans to perform a two-month tour of the United States through the Cambodian Arts Association there, which earned her a lot of support.
 Cambodians living in the United States as well.
 During 2012, Pich Sophea participated in an encouraging presentation on education in Sols 24/7 GDI Cambodia Free Education For All, an organization to support education and education in Cambodia as a charity, For the society as well.
 During 2013, Sophea was invited to perform on her second US tour in Stockton, California, which was her success in building a reputation for growing popularity among Cambodians.
 Americans who love and support her as well as help raise Cambodian artists.

-The Voice Coach (2014–2016)
+The Voice Coach (2014–2016, 2023)

 Sophea is known as the Judge Coach and a member of the Audit Committee, which evaluates the reality of the soundtrack shown during the Blind audition of The Voice Cambodia on Hang Meas-HDTV Season 1.
 And the second season since its inception in 2014, when her first team, Soy Rattanak, qualified for The Final (Runner Up) Episode 16 of Week 6 and the second season in 2016 The second group, Miss (San Srey Lai / Death), made it to The Final (Runner Up) Episode 16 of Week 6.
 After The Voice Cambodia, Sophea also left Cambodia for France for a medical check-up.

+Sophea returned for the show's third season in 2023, winning the show with her artist Lim Serey HanNika.